gitlostsnake/Database_program/README.md

 This programs main goal is to create a database of road works for a traffic management company and to keep track of stock being used.

-1. database for road works (set up completed) to do;
+1. database for road works (set up completed)
-  dates are currently set up as a interger and that needs to be changed look up dates and times in Python essential reference
+      ~ info taken
+      ~ Location {stored as text ATM}, Client, Start Date, End Date

- 2. database for all items currently in stock (not complete)
+2. database for all items currently in stock (backend_stock.py) ~ info needed for database

- 3. Job calculator will ask a few questions about the new job and will give a rough estimate of how much stock will be used.
-Then it will minus it from the stock database (temporarily) shown as 60/100 available.
+      ~ Item Name, Item amount, Warning level(ie 15% send a warning), {optional} Price

+3. Expand the database for road works to take more info such as ~ Length in Km {used to calculate cones needed}, ~ Static or Temporary by nature {Doubled at 18m and lamped at 18m cone spacing 9m}, ~ Breaks in the mainline {How many slip roads will the job cover?
+This will require attention}
+      ~ Cost per day {Optional}
+      ~ Hwm Men required
+      ~ Total average workmen including 3rd parties. {Optional}

+4. Make calculations with the information collected by the database ~ Count down to time left on a job and send out reminders/warnings ~ Job percentage completed on time NO delays
+      ~ Job cancelations and reasons why

- 4. When adding a new job to the database it will ask for the information required to calculate it.
+5. When adding a new job to the database it will ask for the information required to calculate approx item useage.